Introduction to Developmental Psychology and Social Psychology

 In a nutshell

-This exciting new programme aims to give you a thorough grounding in psychology and the behaviour of both human and non-human animals.
+This engaging course is designed to provide you with a solid foundation in the study of psychology, exploring the behaviour of both human and non-human animals.

 You will: